vkadam-18/Dynamic-Mess-Menu-Management-system-using-Express-and-MongoDB/README.md

-#  Khaugalli.com: A Cutting-Edge Solution for Informed Meal Selection
-Finding a suitable and reliable mess for daily meals can be a challenging task for individuals, including students and working professionals.
-To address this problem, this model was developed as a comprehensive web-based application.
-Leveraging HTML, CSS, and JavaScript for the frontend, Node.js for the backend, and MongoDB as the database system, this model offers a convenient solution by simplifying the search for the best mess in the nearby area.
-Users can easily compare menus and place orders, saving valuable time and effort in the process.
-This user-friendly platform aims to cater to the needs of both students and working professionals, providing a streamlined and efficient way to select and order meals on a daily basis.
+🍽️ #Khaugalli.com – A Smart Solution for Informed Meal Selection Khaugalli.com is a comprehensive web-based platform designed to make finding and ordering from local messes (daily food providers) easy, efficient, and reliable — particularly for students and working professionals who rely on daily meal services.

+🚀 Project Overview
+Finding a dependable mess for daily meals can be time-consuming and confusing.
+Khaugalli.com addresses this issue by allowing users to:

+🔍 Search for nearby mess options
+📋 Compare menus based on variety, pricing, and preferences 🛒 Place meal orders directly through the platform

+🛠️ Tech Stack
+Frontend: HTML, CSS, JavaScript
+Backend: Node.js
+Database: MongoDB